Lab Sheet 5

 }

-The operator function can be defined as a member function of a class or non-member function.
-The number of parameters required for overloading operators is different for member function and non-member functions.
-The operator overloading function when defined as the member function has the following form.
+The operator function can be defined as a member function of a class or a non-member function.
+The number of parameters required for overloading operators is different for member functions and non-member functions.
+The number of parameters for a binary operator overloading function as a member function is one, and as a non-member function is two.
+Similarly, the number of parameters for a unary operator overloading function as a member function is zero, and as a non-member function is one and should be passed by reference so that the modifications affect the original object.

 class test